 An Ocean Guardian School makes a commitment to the protection and conservation of its local watersheds, the world’s ocean, and special ocean areas.
 The school makes this commitment by proposing and then implementing a school or community based conservation project.
 Grants range from $1,000 - $4,000 per school.

-An intensive two-week workshop at the U.S. National Weather Service Training Center in Kansas City, Missouri on topics dealing with the sensing, analyzing, and forecasting of weather.
-The workshop is free to participants and includes lectures, hands-on laboratory exercises, and field trips.
+This workshop is conducted online and in person each July at the U.S. National Weather Service Training Center in Kansas City, Missouri.
+The course introduces educators to weather sensing, analyzing, and forecasting and includes lectures, hands-on laboratory exercises, and field trips.

 A free six-day workshop that begins in Atlanta at the Georgia Aquarium and participants follow the course of the Altamaha Watershed from its headwaters near the Georgia Aquarium to Gray’s Reef National Marine Sanctuary with numerous field experiences along the way.